| Getting your Trinity Audio player ready... |

 Shooting for the “Safe Zone”

 So, when seeking admission to such a selective program, a smart strategy is to shoot for the “safe zone” when setting your GMAT score goal.
-Let me reiterate, the “safe zone” is not a guarantee of admittance; you can never safely assume that you’ll get into a school just because you have a certain GMAT score.
+Let me reiterate, the “safe zone” is not a guarantee of admittance.
+You can never safely assume that you’ll get into a school just because you have a certain GMAT score.
 Rather, the “safe zone” is a GMAT score that you can at least feel confident won’t be a red flag on your application.

 TTP PRO TIP: